Microsoft shares pricing details for Xbox Game Pass on PC – TechCrunch

 Ahead of the Xbox E3 keynote this afternoon, Microsoft has dropped the pricing for their Xbox Game Pass plan which gives PC users access to a library of top games.
-The Service will be launching at a very reasonable $4.99 per month (though they note that’s an “introductory price”).
+The Service will be launching at a very reasonable $4.99 per month (though they note that’s an “introductory price,” MSRP is $9.99).

 The Windows 10 service operates much like the console variety, letting you get access to titles on a subscription basis.
 Users can play the titles in an unlimited capacity as a subscriber and can buy the games at a 20% discount if they decide they want to own it.

-Note: Update: The beta is live today.